 Over the last several decades, the federal government has made available to the business community various funding programs designed to spur economic growth across the country.
 Navigating these programs can be challenging, as they are typically subject to multiple federal agencies with differing jurisdictions.
-At CSG, we believe that clients who are eligible for this low-cost capital should be able to utilize it with confidence.
+At CSG Law, we believe that clients who are eligible for this low-cost capital should be able to utilize it with confidence.
+More recently, cryptocurrency and blockchain companies have seen increasing pressure from new SEC rules and a myriad of SEC related enforcement actions.

-To this end, CSG deploys a multidisciplinary approach on matters involving alternative capital – striving to ensure that clients remain compliant with the myriad of regulations applicable to projects leveraging alternative capital sources.
+To this end, CSG Law deploys a multidisciplinary approach on matters involving alternative capital – striving to ensure that clients remain compliant with regulations applicable to projects leveraging alternative capital sources.

-While our experience with alternative capital programs is extensive and varied, CSG’s Alternative Capital Group primarily focuses on the following federal programs.
+While our experience with alternative capital programs is extensive and varied, the CSG Law Alternative Capital Group primarily focuses on the following federal programs.

 Pioneers in the area of EB-5 financing, our attorneys have counseled regional centers, real estate developers, franchisors and entrepreneurs raising capital through this unique program since 2010.
 We are experienced in offshore offerings ranging from “direct” $1 million raises up to complex $400 million “regional center” raises – and everything in between.
 In the aggregate, our attorneys have advised on more than $2 billion in capital raises via the EB-5 program, and successfully closed hundreds of EB-5 transactions.